Faradey27/wix-style-react/src/new-icons/README.md

 | size | string | 1em | - | Set the size of the icon |
 | ***All other Props are passed to the SVG element*** | | | | |

-## Adding a new Icon

-* Add the new SVG file to the src/Icons/raw folder.
-Use a descriptive name since it'll be used as the React component name.
-* Run `npm run build`
-* You can now import your icon by name from the `wix-style-react/dist/src/Icons` folder!

-**Notice that during `npm run build` the SVG files go through various optimizations hence it is recommended to validate the outcome of the icons in storybook (`npm start` and navigate to Icons)!**